fakefarm/wwwoodall/source/2014-08-27-javascript-syntax-callback-functions.html.markdown

 #### Adding a callback to a function

 To use a callback in a function, the function needs to be designed for it.
-As in, the function will need to add `()` to argument that represents the function.
+As in, the function will need to append `()` onto the argument that represents the function.

 ~~~javascript
 // Example 3